 OHA influenza communication toolkit is available at www.healthoregon.org/cerc

 CDC Are you a flu fighter?
 Coloring Book:

 CDC The Flu: A guide for Parents (trifold):

 Other languages: http://www.cdc.gov/immigrantrefugeehealth/resources/index.html

-To protect and foster the health of all people of Tillamook County”
+To Promote and Protect the Health of ALL People in Tillamook County”

 Tillamook County Community Health Centers are committed to providing quality service and client understanding of available services without discrimination on the basis of race, color, national origin, religion, gender, disability, political beliefs, age, sexual orientation, or religious creed.
 No one is refused service due to inability to pay.